 A complete guide to Chinese Shar Pei dogs

-Height: Shar Pei dogs typically measure in at 18 inches to 20 inches at the withers.
+Height: These dogs typically measure in at 18 inches to 20 inches at the withers.
 Miniature Shar Pei dogs are, unsurprisingly, shorter in height.

-Weight: Typical weight for a Shar Pei is 45 pounds to 60 pounds.
+Weight: Typical weight is 45 pounds to 60 pounds.

 Coat: There are three different varieties of coat found in Shar Pei dogs: horse coat, brush coat and the much more rare bear coat.
 The horse coat is coarse and prickly.
 The brush coat is longer and much smoother.
 Coats come in many different colors and spotting is not particularly unusual.